Kernel Estimation for Panel Data with Heterogeneous Dynamics: Acknowledgments

 \section{Acknowledgments}

 The authors greatly appreciate the assistance of Mototsugu Shintani in providing the price panel data.
 The authors would also like to thank Stephane Bonhomme, Kazuhiko Hayakawa, Koen Jochmans, Shin Kanaya, Hiroyuki Kasahara, Yoonseok Lee, Oliver Linton, Jun Ma, Yukitoshi Matsushita, Martin Weidner, Yohei Yamamoto, Yu Zhu and the participants of many conferences for helpful discussions and comments.
 Sebastian Calonico kindly helped us better understand the use of the {\ttfamily nprobust} package.
 All remaining errors are our own.
-Part of this research was conducted while Okui was at Kyoto University and while Yanagi was at Hitotsubashi University.
-Okui acknowledges financial support from the Japan Society for the Promotion of Science (JSPS) under KAKENHI Grant Nos.
-25780151, 25285067, 15H03329, and 16K03598.
-Yanagi acknowledges the financial support of KAKENHI Grant Nos.
-15H06214 and 17K13715.
+Part of this research was conducted while Okui was at Vrije Universiteit Amsterdam, Kyoto University, and NYU Shanghai and while Yanagi was at Hitotsubashi University.
+This work was supported by the New Faculty Startup Fund from Seoul National University, JSPS KAKENHI Grant Numbers JP25780151, JP25285067, JP15H03329, JP16K03598, JP15H06214, and JP17K13715.